 Connectivity is more important than ever to support our education system.
 BYOD, remote classes, Wi-Fi, and a variety of digital learning solutions are now just part of the equation.
 Education IT teams have a big task: making sure educational service delivery remains uninterrupted while balancing the constraints of limited budgets, staff, and time to support digital transformation that can keep up with modern demands.

 That leads to some unique challenges that require the right mix of hardware, expertise, and tooling.
-Here, we’ll take a closer look at the challenges facing education networks, 3 keys to successful network monitoring & management, and how Auvik can help IT maximize uptime and reduce costs.
+Here, we’ll take a closer look at the challenges facing education networks, 3 keys to successful network monitoring & management, and how Auvik can help IT maximize uptime and reduce costs with school network management network software.

 The challenges of monitoring distributed education networks